In this article

 Retain data using holds

 • Step 4: Enter the hold name.
-Select the service for which you want to place data on hold, and click Continue.
+Under Service, select the service for which you want to place data on hold, and click Continue.

-• Step 5: Choose the organizational unit for which you need to retain data, and click Continue.
+• Step 5: Under Scope, choose the organizational unit you need to retain data for, and click Continue.
 (You might have to perform an additional step here depending on the service you choose.
 For example, if you have selected Drive in step 4, you need to choose whether to include items in shared drives as well)

 retain data using holds